 What are we so excited about over here at ENGYS?
 HELYX® v3.0.0 was released after 20+ months of customer feedback, design meetings, coding marathons, and rounds of beta-testing.
-With version 3.0.0, will enable Engineers to:
+Version 3.0.0 will enable Engineers to:

 - Solve more complex engineering problems via an increase in available physics and tools

 - Leverage improved usability of a powerful library of Open-Source CFD solvers and utilities

 - Access high-performance computing resources more easily with the new Client-Server framework

 - Evaluate designs more efficiently via a completely new GUI design